dvjones89/sheldon/README.md

 ### Installation:
 1) `gem install sheldon`

-2) Sync Sheldon's data directory (`~/sheldon` by default) across all of your machines.
+2) `sheldon setup ~/path/to/data-directory` to tell Sheldon where your existing data directory resides, or otherwise where a new directory should be created.
-You can override the default folder location by setting the`SHELDON_DATA_DIR` environment variable on each host.
+3) Sync your data directory across all your different hosts using your preferred method (git, rsync, Dropbox, Resilio Sync), so Sheldon's knowledge is available everywhere.

 ### How It Works
 #### Add files/folders to Sheldon (sheldon learn)